tkem/cachetools/docs/index.rst

 general, a cache's size is the total size of its items, and an item's size is a property or function of its value, e.g. the result of ``sys.getsizeof(value)``.
-For the trivial but common case that each item counts as :const:`1`, irrespective of its value, a cache's size is equal to the number of its items, or ``len(cache)``.
+For the trivial but common case that each item counts as :const:`1`, a cache's size is equal to the number of its items, or ``len(cache)``.

-This module provides multiple cache implementations based on different cache algorithms, as well as decorators for easily memoizing function and method calls.
+The :mod:`cachetools` module implements multiple cache classes based on different caching algorithms, as well as decorators for easily memoizing function and method calls.

+.. versionchanged:: 1.1

+   Moved :func:`functools.lru_cache` compatible decorators to the :mod:`cachetools.func` module.
+For backwards compatibility, they continue to be visible in this module as well.

-Cache Implementations
+Cache implementations
 ------------------------------------------------------------------------

 This module provides several classes implementing caches using